 - Redirect or separate a pupil from object of distraction (be mindful of any learning needs relating to attention and focus; discuss with Learning Enrichment Coordinator) - If this is not heeded and the behaviour continues, the child may be asked to sit out (be removed from the group) for a minute.
 The child may be asked to stand with the teacher during a break time.
-A child should not sit out for more than fifteen minutes over the course of the week and should not miss an entire break. - Bring up issues in circle time/PSHCE - Setting the pupil a specific task, e.g. a piece of writing connected with the incident (e.g. the child's version of the incident) or writing a letter of apology. - Contacting parents by phone or by speaking to them at the end of the day in the presence of the child to ensure that the correct version of events is reported. - If the behaviour continues, the teacher will use a behaviour 'Ready to Learn' chart specific to their pupil's needs; duration is dependent on situation and child.
+A child should not sit out for more than fifteen minutes over the course of the week and should not miss an entire break. - Bring up issues in circle time/PSHCE in a way that is sensitive to the children, even autotomising what has happened if the member of staff feels that is appropriate - Setting the pupil a specific task, e.g. a piece of writing connected with the incident (e.g. the child's version of the incident) or writing a letter of apology. - Contacting parents by phone or by speaking to them at the end of the day in the presence of the child to ensure that the correct version of events is reported. - If the behaviour continues, the teacher will use a behaviour 'Ready to Learn' chart specific to their pupil's needs; duration is dependent on situation and child.
 'Ready to Learn' charts are shared with the parents.